kevinolega/callcentertrainingtips/start.md

 ## This website contains every lesson I’ve written.

-In terms of training I do not offer personal training at the moment.

 If you read and self-study the lessons on this website, you can get all my lessons for free.

 [CLICK HERE TO GET FREE LESSONS][4].